The Pensions Ombudsman

 Think about this for a moment:

-A complaint can be made to the Pensions Ombudsman in writing, by phone or email.
+A complaint can be made to the Pensions Ombudsman in writing, by phone, or by email.
 It is free to make a complaint, and you do not have to give your name if you don’t want to.
 The Ombudsman will ask for some details about your case, which they may need from time to time when looking at it.

 Suppose the person making the complaint has an ongoing relationship with their pension provider.
 In that case, we will contact them first before deciding whether we should investigate further on behalf of that person’s interests.
 We might also speak directly to someone who was involved in what happened and get more information this way too.